 Every employer is expected to create employee compensation and benefits plan for their employees.
 It’s a vital part of the employer-employee relationship that can never be neglected.
 These compensation and benefits do vary in different organizations.
 However, there are mandatory and necessary benefits that must be in place.
 They include social security contributions, worker’s compensation insurance, medical insurance, unemployment insurance, etc.

 As you design employee benefits package template, the interest of the employee must be paramount.
 There should be an understanding that the benefits offered to employees are vital components when it comes to the total compensation costs of the employee.
 On that basis, employers can learn how to create employee benefits that meet the need of the employee and employer objectives.
-Below are tips on how to create employee compensation and benefits.

 1. Find out the organizations budget for compensation and benefits

 Every organization must have a budget that accommodates all its expenses.
 It is practically impossible to create employee compensation and benefits outside the budget of the organization.
 Hence, when creating employee benefits, the first thing you must do is to know the allocated budget for compensation and benefits.
 This knowledge gives you an idea of templates to design moderate benefit plans for the team.
 In the absence of a budget for employee’ benefits, there is a need for the employer to obtain a quote to help carry-out key benefit functions.

 The pay philosophy helps in determining what your employee compensation plan should look like.
 In creating this philosophy, the factors taken into consideration is not just the amount to pay.
 Others component factors such as overall benefits, incentives, performance bonus, free medical check-up, free lunch, and others.
 All these factors are considered to come up with the total plan the organization has for its employees.
 As these philosophies are drafted, care must be taken so as to ensure that the needs of the employer, the employee and the clients are met.